peychart/chef-nodeAttributes/README.md

 ## Usage

- Default attributes of any cookbook called after this one can be completed within data bags whose items are the fqdn(1) of the node.
+ Default attributes of any cookbook called after this one can be completed within data bags whose items are the service id...

  In these data bags, when an attribute name is preceded with '!', all initial values of arrays or hashs are deleted before update.